dsmed2/GradeGui/README.md

 # System Runs
 Have used in Qt only and worked on windows and linux, in theory should still work on apple machines.

+# How to run
+Just open the GradeGui.pro in QT, configure, build, and run the project.
+It will guide you through how to configure it in QT.
+Once it is done building, a window will pop up with GUI.